jmcartlamy/interactive-sync-docs/docs/getting-started/create-ui.md

 title: Create User Interface
 ---

-All messages sent to our EBS are "[User Interface](/docs/user-interface/root)", a JSON describing all the components you wish to display to the viewers.
+All messages sent to the EBS are "[User Interface](/docs/user-interface/root)", a JSON describing all the components you wish to display to the viewers.

 Verified through validation schemas, the message is parsed and rendered with all available components or events on the front side.

 ## Structure

-When you are ready to send a message, note that our EBS is able to handle only [USVString](https://developer.mozilla.org/en-US/docs/Web/API/USVString).
+When you are ready to send a message, note that the EBS is able to handle only [USVString](https://developer.mozilla.org/en-US/docs/Web/API/USVString).

 To do so, **JSON must be stringify** and **following this structure**:

 -   **`context`**, with the value `user_interface`, that identifies the context of the message.
 -   **`data`**, that represents your **user interface**

 ```json
 {